kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      -
    * - fromemail
      - string
-     - The sender email address
+     - The email address of the sender
      -
    * - fromname
      - string
-     - The sender name
+     - The name of the sender
      -
    * - subject
      - string
-     - The email subject line
+     - The subject line of the email
      -
    * - email_category
      - int